pwhipp/cobpc/doc/dev/index.rst

     docs/test

-This documentation is a collection of `restructured text files`_ organized with `Sphinx`_ for delivery on site as html or as a pdf or other electronic publication.
-To work with the documentation, you ideally need a local installation and familiarity with:
+This documentation is a collection of `restructured text files`_ organized with `Sphinx`_ for delivery on site as html or output as a pdf or other electronic publication.
+To work with the documentation, you currently need a local installation and familiarity with:

  - `Git`_